MarcFaussurier/EU-to-US-keyboard-layout/README.md

 - MacOS 10.2 or higher
 - An ISO/IEC 9995 keyboard (Any European keyboard should be fine)
 - A printer for printing the key labels (Or a pencil/paper for drawing)
-- Single-sided tape
+- Single-sided adhesive tape
-- Double-sided tape
+- Double-sided adhesive tape

 ## Tutorial